romiojoseph/open-source/HashChecker-ReadMe.md

 - The script requires read access to the files it's checking.
 It may not work for files that require elevated permissions.
 - Very long file paths or names with special characters might cause issues.
 - If you modify the script, be careful not to introduce unintended behavior.

+*Important: The hash value of a file is determined by its content, not its name.
+This means that if you change only the file name, the hash value will stay the same.
+The hash will only change if the content of the file itself is modified.*